kramer314/vd-2d-tdse/README.txt

 Copyright (c) 2016 Alex Kramer <kramer.alex.kramer@gmail.com>
 See the LICENSE.txt file at the top-level of this distribution.

+THIS IS BETA SOFTWARE.
+FEATURES and FUNCTIONALITY ARE SUBJECT TO CHANGE WITHOUT PRIOR NOTICE.

 Description
 ===========
-Test of single-dimensional flux-based method for extracting momentum distributions from wavepackets in time-dependent quantum mechanical calculations.
+Implementation of a multi-dimensional flux-based method for extracting momentum distributions from traveling wavepackets in time-dependent quantum mechanical calculations.
 Both a semi-classical method and a method incorporating first-order quantum corrections are implemented.
-Tests are done using the free-particle propagation of a Gaussian wavepacket and the extracted momentum spectra are compared with the analytically known results.

 Example usage
 =============